-§ 15 Miscellaneous
+§ 14 Miscellaneous

-- (1) Form and contents of the Warrants as well as all rights and duties arising from the matters provided for in these Warrant Terms shall be subject to and construed in accordance with the laws of the Federal Republic of Germany in all respects. - (2) Place of performance is Frankfurt am Main. - (3) The place of jurisdiction is Frankfurt am Main for all legal disputes arising out of or in connection with the Warrants with regard to businessmen, legal entities governed by public law, special funds under public law and persons without a general place of jurisdiction in the Federal Republic of Germany.
-In these cases, the place of jurisdiction at Frankfurt am Main shall be exclusive for all legal actions against the Issuer. - (4) The Issuer may without the consent of the holders of the Warrants (i) correct manifest typing or calculation errors or similar manifest errors, and (ii) amend or supplement contradictory or incomplete provisions, which may be contained in these Warrant Terms, provided that, in the cases referred to under (ii), only such amendments and supplements shall be permitted, which are reasonably acceptable to the holders of the Warrants having regard to the interests of the Issuer, i.e. which do not materially adversely affect the financial situation of the holders of the Warrants and do not significantly complicate the exercise modalities.
-Any amendments and supplements to these Warrant Terms shall be published in accordance with § 8. - (5) Should any provisions of these Warrant Terms be or become wholly or partly invalid, the remaining provisions shall remain valid.
+- (1) Form and contents of the Warrants as well as all rights and duties arising from the matters provided for in these Warrant Terms shall be subject to and construed in accordance with the laws of the Federal Republic of Germany in all respects. - (2) Place of performance is Frankfurt am Main. - (3) Place of jurisdiction for any suit or other legal proceedings arising out of or in connection with the Warrants is to the extent permitted by law Frankfurt am Main. - (4) The Issuer may without the consent of the warrantholders (i) correct manifest typing or calculation errors or similar manifest errors, and (ii) amend or supplement contradictory or incomplete provisions, which may be contained in these Warrant Terms, provided that, in the cases referred to under (ii), only such amendments and supplements shall be permitted, which are reasonably acceptable to the warrantholders having regard to the interests of the Issuer, i.e. which do not materially adversely affect the financial situation of the warrantholders and do not significantly complicate the exercise modalities.
+Any amendments and supplements to these Warrant Terms shall be published in accordance with § 9 without delay. - (5) Should any provisions of these Warrant Terms be or become wholly or partly invalid, the remaining provisions shall remain valid.
 The invalid provision shall, in accordance with the purpose of the Warrant Terms, be replaced by a valid provision, which reflects the economic purpose of the invalid provision as far as legally possible. - (6) The English version of these Warrant Terms shall be binding.
 Any translations are merely intended for information purposes.